jb-balaji/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/mpc_demo.rst

    .. note::

-      You need to download our pre-trained ACT weights of transmiting cube task and set the argument ``--ckpt_dir`` to the path of the pre-trained weights.
+      You need to download our pre-trained ACT weights of transmitting cube task and set the argument ``--ckpt_dir`` to the path of the pre-trained weights.

    .. code-block:: bash